 Yomawari: The Long Night Collection releases for Nintendo Switch on the 26th October here in Europe & the 30th in the USA.

-You can purchase Yomawari: The Long Night collection from the following link:
+You can purchase Yomawari: The Long Night collection here!

 Disclaimer: Nintendo Switch review code was supplied by NIS America